bugzmanov/nes_ebook/src/chapter_2.md

 <div style="text-align:center"><img src="./images/ch2/image_6_impl_plan.png" width="80%"/></div>

 We have to build a simulation of all of these modules.
 The goal is to have something playable as soon as possible.
 Using iterative approach we would incrementally add features to achieve the goal.

+I'm roughly estimating the effort required for each component in percentages.
+PPU being the hardest one, and the BUS being the easiest.

 Writing a perfect emulator is a never-ending quest.
 But this quest has a start.
 And we will start by emulating the CPU.